Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

-The chemical potentials we can evaluate as it was done in \cite{Grumiller:2016kcp}.
+The chemical potentials can be evaluated as it was done in \cite{Grumiller:2016kcp}.
 Here we define the contractible circle $\tau=it$ and Hawking temperature $T=1/\beta$.
-For the near horizon bcs one can find the chemical potentials from the holonomy around the contractible circle \cite{Bunster:2014mua}
+For the near-horizon bcs one can find the chemical potentials from the holonomy around the contractible circle \cite{Bunster:2014mua}

 For the $\Omega_t$ from (\ref{omso32}) one obtains a solution